tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 	Unfortunately, Nyaa is blocked in some countries.
 	Accessing it through Tor can be difficult due to DDOS protection.
 	If you can't access the site, use a mirror.
-	Currently there's only one working mirror I know, [Nyaa ISS](https://nyaa.iss.one/).
+	Currently, there's only one working mirror I know, [Nyaa ISS](https://nyaa.iss.one/).
 * [Rutracker](https://rutracker.org/).
 Another torrent site.